 late 15c., "woman's small pet dog," a word of uncertain origin but likely to be from French poupée "doll, toy" (see puppet).
 "A little dog appears to have been called puppy because petted as a doll or puppet" [Century Dictionary].

-The meaning shifted from "toy dog" to "young dog" (1590s), replacing Middle English whelp.
-In early use in English puppet and puppy were not always distinct from each other.
-Also used about that time in sense of "vain or silly young man."
+The meaning shifted from "toy dog" to "young dog" (1590s), replacing native whelp.
+In early use in English the words puppet and puppy were not always distinguished.
+The word also was used from about that time in the contemptuous sense of "vain or silly young man."

 Puppy-dog is attested by 1590s (in Shakespeare, puppi-dogges).
 Puppy love "juvenile infatuation" is from 1823.
 Puppy fat "excessive fat on a child or adolescent" is by 1913 (in reference to young dogs by 1894).